sap-tutorials/sap-build-process-automation/tutorials/spa-create-decision/spa-create-decision.md

 4. A decision editor opens.
 You can see the decision diagram on the left panel and configuration option for Input and Output on the right panel.
 Notice the default policy that is pre-created with the decision.

+    A **Decision Diagram** is a flow chart that describes the execution flow of the decision logic from the input to the output.
+Using a decision diagram, you can view the input, output, policies of a decision and the rules of the policies.
+You can also access each component of a decision, like a policy or a rule, via the decision diagram itself.

-    > A Policy is a collection of rules to be executed in strict order, meaning that they will run in the order in which they are added to the policy, and only the results of the last rule execution will be given as the final output of the decision.
+    A Policy is a collection of rules to be executed in strict order, meaning that they will run in the order in which they are added to the policy, and only the results of the last rule execution will be given as the final output of the decision.

     <!-- border -->![002](004.png)